TOOLS OF THE TRADE!

 Next the American Deluxe HSS imported from Germany new in October 2007 - http://www.thomann.de

 Finally the American HH HT (Hard Tail) - a fixed bridge with no tremolo which gives the guitar more sustain.
 This was bought second hand from the States in March 2008.
 This guitar is very rare & has been discontinued for some obscure reason as it is a very clever instrument as it emulates the SG2000, albeit not quite so meaty, but it is a lot easier to live with than the SG but it has S-1.
 It varies from the Deluxe series as it has not mother of pearl on the fretboard & the tuners cannot be locked

 The switching configuration of these three are below - you might have to zoom in

-Below on the left is the Vox AC30 CC2.
-These amps were used by everybody from the sixties & still going strong today.
+Below on the left is the Vox AC30 CC2 was bought new in 2007.
+The AC30s were used by everybody from the sixties & still going strong today.
 The original ones are fetching crazy money but new technology has left these way behind.
-The new AC30 CC range - pages 6 & 7 for the properties of the amp - http://www.voxamps.co.uk/downloads/PDF/AC30CC_EFGS2.pdf.
-Bought new in 2007

-The Vox DA10 on the right is an amazing practise amp - http://www.voxamps.com/downloads/PDF/DA10_20_OM_E1.pdf.
+The Vox DA10 on the right is an amazing practise amp.
 It has eleven Digital Effects - auto-wah, chorus + delay, chorus + reverb, compressor, compressor + chorus, compressor + phaser, delay, flanger + reverb, reverb, rotary + reverb & tremolo + reverb.
 There’s also a Tap Button that makes it easy to set the delay time or modulation speed.
-The sound is a bit thin compared the valve powered AC30.
-Bought new in 2008
+The sound is a bit thin compared to the valve powered AC30 & bought new in 2008.

 Now the older equipment - some photos are a bit rough & the rest are taken from the internet